-Subphylum Vertebrata divided is two divisions, Agnatha into and Gnathostomata.
-Agnatha includes jawless fish-like aquatic vertebrates without paired appendages.
+Subphylum Vertebrata is divided into two divisions.
+Agnatha and Agnatha Gnathostomata. includes jawless fish-like aquatic vertebrates without paired appendages.
 Notochord persists in the adult.
-Gnathostomata includes jawed vertebrates with paired appendages.
-Notochord is replaced partly or wholly by the vertebral column.
+Gnathostomata includes jawed vertebrates with paired Notochord appendages. is replaced partly or wholly by the vertebral column.
 Agnatha includes one important class -Cyclostomata.
-Gnathostomata includes jawed fishes (Pisces) and Tetrapoda ( amphibia, reptilia, aves and mammals).
+Gnathostomata includes jawed fishes (Pisces) and Tetrapoda (amphibia, reptilia, aves and mammals).
 The superclass Pisces includes all fishes which are essentially aquatic forms with paired fins for swimming and gills for respiration.
 Pisces includes cartilaginous fishes (Chondrichthyes) and bony fishes (Osteicthyes).